 Some may surrender one type of status – usually economic – in order to concentrate on the more specialised social or political hierarchy of their peer group.
 What are called “principles” unless they can be kept completely secret are really displays of status, so too the virtuous opinions that have to be shared.
-Public accusations are both displays of righteousness and attempts to sink others below the accuser.
+Public accusations are both displays of righteousness and attempts to push others below the accuser.
 The submissiveness of what is called “service” are reassurances of hierarchy.
 Philanthropy is just another high status luxury good that the rich buy on the open market.

 The indicators of status are often arbitrary, even counterproductive to well-being.
 In the US for example walking on the street rather than driving is a sign of low status.
 This is to the great disadvantage of personal and public health but status is above all.
 In many poor countries obesity signals wealth and a high station.